eraybasar/pesdk-docs/_guides/ios/v7/concepts/serialization.md

 ## Saving the UI settings
 When the editor is about to be closed, the according delegate method will be called.
-In that method you can retrieve the serialized settings by calling the `serializedSettings` method on the `PhotoEditViewController` class, and save these to a file.
+In that method you can retrieve the serialized settings by calling the `serializedSettings` method on the `PhotoEditViewController` class and save these to a file.
 Here is some example code to get you started:

 ```swift